LlamaEdge/docs/docs/user-guide/openai-api/lobechat.md

 ---
-sidebar_position: 5
+sidebar_position: 2
 ---

-# LobeChat + LlamaEdge
+# LobeChat

+The [LobeChat](https://github.com/lobehub/lobe-chat) framework is a modern chatbot framework that supports a wide range of AI models and custom plugins.
-The LobeChat framework supports OpenAI providers, and since LlamaEdge is compatible with the OpenAI API, you can use LlamaEdge as the backend Large Language Model (LLM) API.
+You can use configure it to use LlamaEdge as the backend Large Language Model (LLM) replacing OpenAI.
 This integration supports:

 * The hosted LobeChat service
 * Any product built on the open-source LobeChat framework

 ## Prerequisites

-Before proceeding, follow the [Getting Started with LlamaEdge guide](get-started-with-llamaedge.md) to run an open-source LLM locally.
+Follow [this guide](intro) to run an open-source LLM locally.

 ## Steps to integrate LobeChat and LlamaEdge